liguge/liguge.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-**Chao He (何超，北京交通大学).
+Chao He (何超，北京交通大学).
 Student Member of the Chinese Society of Instrumentation; Student Member of the China Computer Federation.
 I am currently pursuing a doctoral Degree in Vehicle Operation Engineering at Beijing Jiaotong University, under the supervision of Professor Hongmei Shi ([史红梅](https://faculty.bjtu.edu.cn/5972/)) in the research group group led by Professor Zujun Yu ([余祖俊](https://faculty.bjtu.edu.cn/300)).
 His research direction is Vehicle Safety, Detection and Control Technology (interpretable fault diagnosis).
 He has published a total of 16 papers, including 8 as the first author (including student first author).
 Among these papers, 4 are indexed in the CAS Tier 1 journals, 4 are ESI highly cited papers, and 2 are ESI hot papers.
 He presides over 1 independent research project (for doctoral students) of the Frontier Research Center and has participated in 4 horizontal and vertical research projects.
 Also, he serves as a reviewer for 31 international top journals and conferences.
-He operates a WeChat official account named Frontiers of Measurement, Control and Operation & Maintenance for Advanced Mechatronic Systems (《先进机电系统测控与运维前沿》). **
+He operates a WeChat official account named Frontiers of Measurement, Control and Operation & Maintenance for Advanced Mechatronic Systems (《先进机电系统测控与运维前沿》).

 Personal blog: [https://liguge.github.io](https://liguge.github.io)

+# 🚀 Research Direction <span class='anchor' id='-research-direction'></span>

+- Interpretable Fault Diagnosis
+-

 # ❤️ Academic Homepage <span class='anchor' id='-academic-homepage'></span>